jimthematrix/tsc/project-incubation-exit.md

     -   Address depend-a-bot alerts in a timely manner.

-    -   Participate in Hyperledger Foundation wide security discussions.
+    -   Participate in Hyperledger Foundation wide security discussions, including subscribing to the security mailing list (by invitation only).

 -   CII Badge